Nu-SCPTheme/scipnet/README.md

 The following environment flags can be set to modify the build process.

 * `INCLUDE_CORE_JS` - Include the `core-js` library.
 The default for this is option is `true`.
 If set to `false`, the browserify bundle will not include `core-js`.
-This will reduce the size of the bundle by a significant amount; however, compatibility with browsers libaries will be lost.
+This will reduce the size of the bundle by a significant amount; however, compatibility with older browsers will be lost.
 * `MINIFY` - Run the `terser` minification library to reduce the bundle's file size if set to `true`.
 See the Minification section above for more information.

 ## License